rallabandisrinivas/Basics-of-Statistics/Ch_02_Probabilitiy.md

 Thus, the mean is **3**, as illustrated in **Figure 2-2**.

 ---
-# 🎲 Basic Definitions: Probability Concepts
+# 🎲 Basic Definitions: Probability Concept

 Understanding probability requires familiarity with a few key concepts.
 Here’s a breakdown: